Amazon Ends Free Shipping Benefit Sharing with Non-Household Members

 - The ability to watch Prime Video on separate devices

-- Access to exclusive Prime member offers, including events like Prime Day
+- Access to exclusive Prime member offers, including events such as Prime Day

 - Two family members can enjoy ad-free top podcasts and music

-Since Amazon Family requires all family members to live at the same primary address, it may not be a solution for Invitee program users who live at different addresses.
+Since Amazon Family requires all family members to live at the same primary address, it might not be a solution for Invitee program users who live at different addresses.

 Additionally, Amazon Family members must all share the same payment methods, which Amazon requires to verify that the users are all members of the same household.